 The dog food industry is booming, and while that's a great thing for pet owners, I know that I can't be the only one feeling overwhelmed by the number of choices on the market.

-Finding the right food for your dog can sometimes be a nightmare.
+Finding the right food has quickly become a nightmare.
 There are more brands on the market than you can reasonably count, and the product variations are mesmerizing – grain-fee, reduced fat, limited ingredients, exotic protein, and so on.

-Fear not!
-We’re here to simplify matters with our unbiased guides to the best and worst brands out there.
+We’re here to simplify matters with our unbiased guides to the best and worst pet food brands out there.
 You just sit back, take it all in, and then decide what’s right for you and your dog.

 Here’s our look at Wellness Dog Food reviews, ingredient quality, recall history, company info and more.

 At a Glance: 3 Formulas Featuring Heavily in our Wellness Dog Food Review

 - Wellness CORE Natural Grain Free Dry Dog Food

 - Wellness Simple Natural Limited Ingredient Dry Dog Food

 - Wellness TruFood Baked Blends Natural Grain Free Dry Raw Dog Food